ntrezowan/the-plain/_posts/2018-12-07-installing-shibboleth-service-provider.md

 ```
 https://example.com/Shibboleth.sso/Session
 ```
-If it returns “A valid session was not found.”, it means `shibd` is running and working with Apache.
+If it returns `A valid session was not found.`, it means `shibd` is running and working with Apache.

 ---